RainOrigami/BattleBitBaseModules/README.md

 - [CommandHandler](#CommandHandler) - Library module for easy command handling
 - [DiscordWebhooks](#DiscordWebhooks) - Module for sending messages to discord webhooks
 - [RichText](#RichText) - Library module for creating rich text messages
+- [SpectateControl](#SpectateControl) - Control which roles are allowed to use the spectate feature

 ## ModeratorTools
 ### Description